Home Windows 7 Windows 8 Freeware Privacy

-Those who have been following Into Windows for a long time might already know that the end user can’t change the awesome Windows 7 boot animation (boot logo) with a custom one.
-Read more about this at Engineering Windows 7 blog.
+Those who have been following Into Windows for a long time might already know that the end user can’t replace the awesome Windows 7 boot animation (boot logo) with a custom one.o A few months back Microsoft’s Engineering Windows 7 blog detailed why Windows 7 doesn’t let end users customize the boot animation and boot screen.

 Windows 7 Boot Animation Changer

-Now, a little over one year after the Windows 7 RTM build release, Jeff Bush has released a free tool that does the miracle with a click!
+A little over one year after the Windows 7 RTM build release, Jeff Bush at Coder For Life website has released a free tool that does the miracle with a click!
 Yes, you can now replace the Windows 7 boot animation with a custom one.

 Key features: